mdhender/worldgen/README.md

-## Fractal Worldmap Generator
+# Fractal Worldmap Generator

+# Original C Version
 Creator: John Olsson

 Thanks to Carl Burke for interesting discussions and suggestions of how to speed up the generation! :)

 This program is provided as is, and it's basically a "hack".
-So if you want a better userinterface, you will have to provide it by yourself!
+So if you want a better user interface, you will have to provide it by yourself!

-For ideas about how to implement different projections, you can always look in WorldMapGenerator.c (the CGI program that generates the gifs on my www-page [http://www.lysator.liu.se/~johol/fwmg/fwmg.html].
+For ideas about how to implement different projections, you can always look in WorldMapGenerator.c
+(the CGI program that generates the gifs on my www-page [http://www.lysator.liu.se/~johol/fwmg/fwmg.html].

 Please visit my WWW-pages located at: [http://www.lysator.liu.se/~johol/].

-You can send E-Mail to this adress: johol@lysator.liu.se
+You can send E-Mail to this address: johol@lysator.liu.se

 I compile this program with: ```gcc -O3 worldgen.c -lm -o gengif```